Skip to main content

 • desired_properties_updated_callback: The function that is called right after DeviceClient.start with the current version of the Desired Properties and then whenever the Device receives their update from the Platform.
 The Device configuration tutorial shows how to use this option.
 The function is called in a separate thread, so make sure that you properly synchronize access to your shared resources.
 The whole interface of the Device SDK is thread-safe, so it's safe to use it in the function.

 If the Device is not yet registered in the Platform, or its Registration Token is expired, this method performs Device Provisioning and waits for the approval.
-See Get Started for the instructions how to create the Provisioning Token, start Device Provisioning, and approve the Device.
+Get Startedshows this process in practice.

 If the Registration Token from the last run is still valid, this method succeeds even without the connection to the Internet.
 The Device SDK will store all outgoing communication in the local database file and send it once it connects to the Platform.